Resignation by the entire military hierarchy that left her literally defenseless precipitated the early collapse of the Arroyo presidency.

 The President insisted anew that he was innocent of the charges against him.

-Mrs. Arroyo was on trial before the Senate for alleged bribery, graft and corruption, betrayal of public trust and culpable violation of the Constitution.
+Mrs. Arroyo was on trial before the Senate for alleged bribery, graft, and corruption, betrayal of public trust, and culpable violation of the Constitution.

 Her proposal, however, had been overtaken by events, with the people taking to the streets to decide Mrs. Arroyo’s fate as a leader.

-Faced with the defection of her aides and followers, Mrs. Arroyo later announced that she was stepping down effective June 30 this year after her successor has been chosen in a snap poll to be held simultaneously with the May 14 local and senatorial elections.
+Faced with the defection of her aides and followers, Mrs. Arroyo later announced that she was stepping down effective June 30 this year after her successor had been chosen in a snap poll to be held simultaneously with the May 14 local and senatorial elections.

-It remained, however, if her last-ditch effort to hang on to power was acceptable to the opposition and the ever-growing number of anti-Arroyo advocates that massed up at the EDSA Shrine in Quezon City and in other cities, municipalities and provinces nationwide and worldwide.
+It remained, however, if her last-ditch effort to hang on to power was acceptable to the opposition and the ever-growing number of anti-Arroyo advocates that massed up at the EDSA Shrine in Quezon City and in other cities, municipalities, and provinces nationwide and worldwide.

 Defense Secretary Avelino Cruz, Jr., accompanied by Esperon, Jr. and the major service commanders, walked to the EDSA Shrine from the Armed Forces of the Philippines headquarters in nearby Camp Aguinaldo to join the mammoth anti-Arroyo rally where they formally announced their withdrawal of support from the President amid boisterous cheering from the crowd.